tensorflow/community/rfcs/20221116-enable-stochastic-rounding.md

 with the same shape as the operand.

-The API asks users to provide random seed and algorithm so that the random number sequence can be reproduced thus they can replay the rounding results.
+The API asks users to provide random seed and algorithm so that the random number sequence can be reproduced and users  can replay the rounding results.

 This option encapsulates the random number generation aiming at simplifying API calls.
 Also, doing it this way, we can potentially avoid OOM issues introduced